ar-ohi-srivastav/Irani_Chai_Megathon/README.md

 To run on live webcam: python detect1.py --source 0

-To run on video: Extract frames in a foler, detect on complete folder : python detect1.py --source folder_path
+To run on video: Extract frames in a folder, detect on complete folder : python detect1.py --source folder_path

 Compile the frames using opencv to get the video.